 • Mishimoto 12″ Fan | 1,150 CFM each > 2,300 CFM total | $67.50usd each

-• Mishimoto Race Line HD Fan 12″ | 1,700 CFM each > 3,400 CFM total!! | $120usd each (must use shroud since the fans are so powerful)
+• Mishimoto Race Line HD Fan 12″ | 1,700 CFM each > 3,400 CFM total!! | $120usd each

 Modular Inlet/Outlet and Reversible Orientation

-We do NOT recommend -16AN for the popular swapped engines and we give a fair warning about -20AN.
-The stock inner diameter of hose for SR/RB/KA/CA, 1JZ/2JZ, and GM LS engines is 1.5″ inch. -16AN is 1″ inch and -20AN is 1.25″ inch.
-By going with those, you are creating a restriction that is normally not there. -20AN is usually fine but -16AN you’re reducing the flow by 34%.
+We do NOT recommend -16AN for popular swapped engines & we give a fair warning about -20AN.
+Stock inner diameter of hose for SR/RB/KA/CA, 1JZ/2JZ, & GM LS engines is 1.5″ inch. -16AN is 1″ & -20AN is 1.25″ By going w/ those, you’re creating a restriction that’s normally not there. -20AN is fine but -16AN you’re reducing flow by 34%.

 Dual Pass Design